MoaathSaad/R-dataframe-to-Pandas/README.md

 # R-dataframe-to-Pandas

 A package to load a saved .rds R data frame into Pandas.
 The package simply loads the data into R, saves it as a temporary .csv file and a temporary .json file containing the column types, and then loads the .csv data into Pandas.
+R is called via <a href = http://dirk.eddelbuettel.com/code/littler.html>littler</a>.

 To install run